-While trials with functions in \mathbb{R}^2 show that the overhead of the speculative execution mechanism kills any speedup, more complex functions and functions in higher dimensions, will mitigate the impact of the fork-and-join mechanism, highly noticeable since calculating the used functions is a very quick process.

-CPU versions are optimized, mostly due to -03 gcc flag, and have less than 1% of L1 cache misses, as reported by Cachegrind tool, in essence because simplices data structures fit on cache.
+While trials with functions in $\mathbb{R}^2$ show that the overhead of the speculative execution mechanism kills any speedup, more complex functions and functions in higher dimensions, will mitigate the impact of the fork-and-join mechanism, highly noticeable since calculating the used functions is a very quick process.
+CPU versions are optimized, mostly due to -03 gcc flag, and have less than 1% of L1 cache misses, as reported by Cachegrind, since the simplex data structures fit on cache.

-5.2.
-FPGA
+B. FPGA

-Figure 9 shows the results of the FPGA, both for the C-to-RTL version, in 9(a), and for the handwritten design in 9(b).
+Figure 4 shows the results of the FPGA, both for the C-to-RTL version, in 4(a), and for the handwritten design in 4(b).
+The latter was implemented with Verilog, according to the description in Section III.